rcos/rcos-handbook/docs/leadership/infrastructure.md

 ```

 Where the admin secret is the "Hasura Admin Secret" from the [RCOS Leadership Bitwarden](../passwords).
 This gives you a playground to view and edit data directly or through custom GraphQL queries you write.

+## Updating Infrastructure

+Refer to the READMEs of the [rcos/rcos-data](https://github.com/rcos/rcos-data) and [rcos/telescope](https://github.com/rcos/telescope) repositories for guides to updating.